 Time off school affects progress.
 Always ensure that your daughter arrives on time and eats a healthy breakfast as this supports concentration.
+We provide breakfast at school if needed.

 2. SHOW INTEREST

 Talk her through her timetable and talk about what she has learnt that day.
 Her journal will show you her timetable, homework timetable and any homework set that day.
 It will also be a method of communication between the Parent/Carer and teachers.